MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-managed-installer/validate-apps.md

 ### Event Viewer

-More detail can be obtained when looking for events where executables were blocked in the Event Viewer.
-For more information, see [Troubleshooting - Event Viewer](troubleshoot.md).
+More detail can be obtained when looking for events indicating blocked executables in the Event Viewer.\
+The event logs are **CodeIntegrity > Operational**, and **AppLocker - MSI and Script**.
+For more information, see [AppLocker - MSI and Script](troubleshoot.md#applocker---msi-and-script).

 ## Known limitations